Meet Our Teachers

 Director of Academic Studies

 Dan has a BA in Education from Wolverhampton University, a MA with distinction from Liverpool Hope University, and an NPQH (National Professional Qualification for Headship).
 He started his teaching career in Birmingham in 1998, working mainly in Key Stage 2 within the British Curriculum.
 In 2005, he joined a highly respected international British school in Abu Dhabi, where he worked as Assistant Headteacher.
-At BSB, he oversees all curriculum and assessment matters within Primary and has led many whole-school projects, seeking opportunities to incorporate technology effectively within the classroom.
+At BSB, he oversees all curriculum, assessment and reporting matters within Primary and has led many whole-school teaching and learning initiatives.
+Dan has also worked hard to incorporate technology effectively within our classrooms and beyond.

 Director of Pastoral Care and Inclusion

-Laura Gildea is the Director of KS2, having joined the British School of Bucharest in 2017.
+Laura is the Director of Pastoral Care and Inclusion, having joined the British School of Bucharest in 2017.
+Prior to this, she held the position of Director of Key Stage 2 at BSB.

 She worked as an EAL (English as an Additional Language) teacher before moving to London to complete her PGCE (Postgraduate Certificate in Education) in Primary Education and then teaching in London for several years.
 Before joining our school, Laura gained experience in teaching the British Curriculum in an international setting with the British School of Beijing, where she taught in both Key Stage 1 and Key Stage 2.